kruzer/mhflasher/README.md

 ## Support
 For support, open an issue in the GitHub repository.

+>[!Warning]
+>Flashing non-original firmware on your device carries inherent risks.
+By proceeding with the installation of any non-original firmware, you acknowledge and accept that such actions may potentially brick or permanently damage your device.
+Please be aware that installing firmware that has not been officially released or endorsed by the manufacturer voids any warranties and releases the manufacturer from any liabilities related to device performance or failure.
+>
+>**Proceed at your own risk**.
+It is highly recommended that you thoroughly review the firmware documentation and understand the flashing process before attempting any modifications.
+The authors of this tool or firmware are not responsible for any damages or losses that may occur from the use of this software.
 ---
 For more information on how to use Magic Home Flasher, please refer to the wiki or contact support.